tutulino/Megaminer/readme.md

 NICEHASH-- Anonymous, autoexchange to BTC

+NANOPOOL -- Anonymous, no autoexchange, must set a wallet for each coin

 FLYPOOL -- Anonymous, manual mode only

 UNIMINING -- No registration, No autoexchange, need wallet for each coin on config.txt